CTEP Member Activities

 Remember that training is limited to 20% of your total hours, and there is a maximum of 10 book club hours, per member, per month.
 This would include the time that you write your reflection.
 Of course, you don’t have to finish the book in one month.
 But, if book club will put you over the 20% mark, you won’t receive hours for it.
 Plan ahead!

 Please log these book hours all on one day on your timesheet, after you have completed your reflection.
 This should fall on a day that you are not serving at your site, such as Saturday or Sunday.
 That way it will not appear that you worked 17 hours in one day (10 hours book report + 7 hours at site), which would appear strange to a reviewer.

 CTEP staff will review your reflection and let you know if it is insufficient based on failing to answer the questions above or making enough of a direct connection to your service year.
 We may ask you to resubmit your reflection, or not count the hours.
 If you are unsure as to if a book sufficiently relates to your AmeriCorps experience, let CTEP staff know beforehand and we can help you decide.

 Enjoy reading and growing!

 CTEP members may request from CTEP staff to receive up to 10 service hours for efforts related to Life AmeriCorps.
 Examples include:

 CTEP usually has a Corps day in the Spring where members will bring their resumes.
 Members can receive up to 3 service hours for working on their resumes for this event.

-Please check with CTEP Staff beforehand to ensure that hours can be received.
+Please check with Lisa or Joel beforehand to ensure that hours can be received.